 Only allow essential vehicles to enter the CAZ.
+All unnecessary traffic into the CAZ should be restricted.
 Clearly, vehicles delivering essential supplies such as fuel, litter, feed, chicks or other materials have to enter the CAZ.
 Similarly, those transporting birds or manure from the barn(s) may enter.
 You should not allow any other vehicles inside the CAZ.

-To help with this restriction, a visitor's parking area for essential visitors should exist outside the CAZ.
+To help with this restriction, a visitor's parking area for non-essential visitors should exist outside the CAZ.

-You should insist that vehicles coming from suppliers (i.e., fuel, electrical, bedding) that do not have a HACCP program that covers on-farm biosecurity follow your biosecurity codes of operation.
-For suppliers with a HACCP program (i.e., feed mills and hatcheries), you should insist that they follow their own codes of practice.
+You should insist that vehicles coming from suppliers (i.e. fuel, electrical, bedding) that do not have a HACCP program that covers on-farm biosecurity follow your biosecurity codes of operation.
+For suppliers with a HACCP program (i.e. feed mills and hatcheries), you should insist that they follow their own codes of practice.
 Ask your suppliers and processor what practices their employees have been told to follow to ensure they meet your biosecurity codes.

 Ideally, vehicles will be cleaned and disinfected prior to entering the CAZ at the access point.
-The high-risk areas are wheels and wheel-wells and any part of the vehicle, which has been exposed to a poultry operation.
-In addition, the inside footrest area should also be included within the cleaning program when the driver or passengers have been to other sites with poultry.
+The highrisk areas are wheels and wheel-wells and any part of the vehicle which has been exposed to a poultry operation.
+In addition, the inside foot rest area should also be included within the cleaning program when the driver or passengers have been to other sites with poultry.